 - New York Trip– This is our current savings goal.
 We are heading to Manhattan in May to celebrate our 15th wedding anniversary!
 We have already paid for much of this trip by using this budget category.
 Our plane tickets, opera tickets, and symphony tickets are already paid for.
 We are still needing to buy tickets to a play, pay for our hotel (currently reserved, of course, but unpaid for), and have spending money for the actual trip.

 This evil category needs no explanation and I wish it didn’t exist.
 But, it does, and I am loving watching the number go down, down, down!

-- Student Loan– Sometimes it seems like we will be paying off The Maestro’s doctoral degree forever.
+- Student Loan– Sometimes it seems like we will be paying off my husband’s doctoral degree forever.
 We are on the Income Based Repayment Plan (IBR), so our payment changes once a year based on the previous year’s income.
 This has saved us in years where we were still just getting on our feet or during The Summer of No Paycheck.
 It’s considerably more this year than it was last year, thanks to my going back to work almost full-time.